-1.2 Significance
+1.1 Significance

-Though great efforts have been paid to target identification, only 324 drug targets have for clinical drugs up to now [13], which indicates that currently pharmacological industry relies on a small set of targets compared to large amount of proteins.
-On the other hand, large amount of drugs can be attributed to wrong target at the early pipeline stages which may cause undesired side effects.redicting new drug targets to address novel therapies is extremely valuable in disease treatment, side effect as well as reduction of time and experiments costs in drug development.
+Though great efforts have been paid to target identification, only 324 drug targets have been identified for clinical drugs up to now [13], which indicates that currently pharmacological industry relies on a small set of targets compared to large amount of proteins.
+On the other hand, a large amount of drugs can be attributed to the wrong target at the early pipeline stages which may cause undesired side effects.
+Thus, predicting new drug targets to address novel therapies is extremely valuable in disease treatment, side effect analysis, as well as reduction of time and experiments costs in drug development.

-1.3 Revolution of type -target interaction
+1.2 Revolution of type of drug-target interaction

-, we that one drug acts selectively to one specific target.
-However, reveal a far more complex figure of drug reaction in the past decades.
-An elegant new theory by Yildirim illustrates that not only are multiple drugs relating to one target but that one target could associate to many drugs [3] his theory drugs and targets act as networks and affect each other mutually.
+In the most basic model, we assume that one drug acts selectively to one specific target.
+However, recent research has revealed a far more complex figure of drug reaction in the past decades.
+An elegant new theory by Yildirim illustrates that not only are there multiple drugs relating to one target but that one target could associate to many drugs [3].
+Furthermore, this theory suggests that drugs and targets act as networks and affect each other mutually.
 The new theory changes effects people think of drugs and demonstrates that one drug could have lots of different effectiveness.

-1.4 Methods of previous scientists
+1.3 Methods of previous scientists

-Although many effective analyssuch as phenotypic effectbased approaches , there are apparent shortcomingsorphenotypic approach, responses due to similar pathway or biological processor chemical approach, do not have enough prior information for major chemicals. urgent to combine phenotypic and chemical indexes together achieve method to predict drug-target association in large scale [4]Cipher model was proposed and validated as the most accurate way to predi .
-Cipher modelassume that similarities in pharmacological space termed as Therapeutic Similarities (TS) and drug chemical similarities (CS) are correlated with the relatedness of targets based on protein-protein interaction(PPI) network in genomic space.
-Based on this assumption, a computational framework drugCipher was built to relate pharmacological and genomic spaces with multi- information and used three linear regression models to calculate concordance scores which used as standard of correlation between drug and protein [4]
+Although many effective analyses such as phenotypic effect and chemical-based approaches have previously existed, there are apparent shortcomings.
+For the phenotypic approach, off-target responses were activated due to similar pathways or biological processes.
+For the chemical approach, researchers often do not have enough prior information for major chemicals to know downstream effects.
+Consequently, there is urgent need to combine phenotypic and chemical indexes together, to achieve an improved method to predict drug-target association in on a larger scale [4].

+Taking these observations into account, the Cipher model was proposed and validated as the most accurate way to predict drug targets, given both phenotypic and chemical indexes. .More specifically, the Cipher model assumes that similarities in pharmacological space (termed as Therapeutic Similarities (TS)) and drug chemical similarities (CS) are correlated with the relatedness of targets based on protein-protein interaction(PPI) network in genomic space.
+Based on this assumption, a computational framework drugCipher was built to relate pharmacological and genomic spaces with multi-dimensional information and used three linear regression models to calculate concordance scores which used as standard of correlation between drug and protein [4].